Hypersonic manned and unmanned aerial vehicles with ramjets should have been approximately (and possibly will be) similar

 Article “Reusable rockets: an economical solution for a quick global strike” the possibility of using reusable media as a means of introducing planners to conventional GLA was considered.
 I would like to add a few more arguments in favor of such a decision.

-According to the Ministry of Defense of the Russian Federation, long-range bombers aviation For four days, Tu-22M3 flew 60 sorties to strike at Islamic State facilities in Syria, air group commander Vladimir Alesenko said on Friday.
-"The distance of the targets from the take-off airfield is more than 2000 kilometers, the duration of each combat flight exceeds five hours.
+According to the Ministry of Defense of the Russian Federation, Tu-22М3 long-range bombers made 60 sorties for four days to strike at Islamic State facilities in Syria, air group commander Vladimir Alesenko said on Friday.
+"The distance of the targets from the take-off aerodrome is more than 2000 kilometers, the duration of each combat flight exceeds five hours.

 Based on this, it is easy to understand that long-range aircraft made two flights a day.
 For strategic missile-carrying bombers, with a range of 5000 km (which, combined with a GZLA range with a scramjet engine, will give a range of about 7000 km), the number of sorties per day will be reduced to one.